gnicol/GitSwarm/perforce_swarm/doc-ce/workflow/helix_mirroring/configuration.md

     gitswarm['git-fusion']['my_entry']['password'] = '<password for "gitswarm" user>'
     ```

-    > Note: The user (e.g. `gitswarm`) needs to exist in the Helix
+    > **Note:** The "gitswarm" user needs to exist in the Helix Versioning
-      Versioning Engine that the Git Fusion service uses, and must have
+    > Engine that the Git Fusion service uses, and must have permission to
-      permission to access the repositories you wish to import from.
+    > access the repositories you wish to import from.

-    > Note: `my_entry` is an example key that is used to configure the
+    > **Note:** `my_entry` is an example key that is used to configure the
-      connection to a particular Git Fusion server.
+    > connection to a particular Git Fusion server.
 Similarly, you can
-      include configurations to other Git Fusion servers under other
+    > include configurations to other Git Fusion servers under other
-      uniquely-named keys.
+    > uniquely-named keys.

     ```ruby
     gitswarm['git-fusion']['local']['url']      = 'http://gitswarm@gitfusion.host/'